Over 100 Different Real "Eskimo" Words for Snow and Ice

-Once we discard the word Eskimo (arguably either an Ojibway or Cree word, and those two nations merged), we find that the Inuit Nation has lived and continues to live around the top of the globe in the Arctic and Subarctic regions.
-We have nk knowledge to date of just how many separate words for snow exist among these Indigenous Peoples and their relations.
+Once we discard the word "Eskimo", which is either a Canadian Ojibway/Cree derogatory word, we find that the Inuit Nation has lived and continues to live around the top of the globe in the Arctic and Subarctic regions, as roughly depicted on the map below..

 - Means "the people who make netted shoes" to some, and

-- Sounds like "the eaters of raw meat" to some other tribes, possibly suggesting cannibalism.
+- "The eaters of raw meat" to some other tribes, possibly suggesting cannibalism.